 - L/01Consolidation is harder than retrieval. autoDream

 's salience function needed three rewrites before it stopped over-weighting the latest episode.
+Writing to memory is where the real architecture work happens — reading from it is the easy half.

 - L/02Typed tools + safe-tool wrapper.

 Every tool has a Zod schema and a recovery strategy — the agent retries or rephrases instead of breaking the loop.
 Self-healing beat strict validation.
+Users don't care how you failed; they care whether the conversation continues.